 Multiple factors are involved in the characterization of drug-resistant epilepsy.
 The epileptologist and the team of healthcare professionals will carefully develop an individualized care plan with the objective to improve your quality of life.
 Every treatment will be tailored individually, according to your condition and needs.

-Pre-Surgical Evaluation & Assessment
+Pre-Surgical Evaluation & Assessments

 The first objective is to determine which area or areas of the brain are responsible for your seizures and what might be the effect of surgery on your brain functions.
 You might undergo multiple pre-surgical evaluations and assessments such as MRI, EEG, SEEG, etc.